Mom's Carrot Casserole

 The one veggie she made that I really didn't like was asparagus.
 We always had asparagus in a can.
 If you have ever had them out of can, you know what I mean.
 They were very mushy.
 Once again when I started cooking I purchased raw asparagus and cooked them in a microwave.
 My husband loves veggies, but would rather eat them raw instead of cooked.
 I also had to use my Mom's saying when cooking new veggies for him...I would say the same thing...just eat one, if you don't like it, you don't have to eat them.
 He had never had asparagus growing up and once he tasted mine he loved them.
 Now we have asparagus all the time.
 I cook it to crisp tender and the microwave makes them perfect.

 Now back to Mom's carrot casserole.
 I wouldn't say that carrots are my favorite, but with this recipe they are absolutely delicious.
 My Mom has been gone for many years and all I had for the recipe was ingredients with no measurements, no baking time, no nothing.
-So I recreated her recipe the best that I could.
-You would think that in this day and age this recipe could be found on the internet.
-Well, no such luck, although I came across one that was pretty close.
-My recipe doesn't call for onion or celery.
-But, I might try that one in the future.
+So I recreated her recipe the best that I could, however I added onion and celery.
 When you add onion and celery to anything, it gives the veggies more flavor.
 Actually, if you think about it, carrots, celery and onion are natural teammates.
 The French call this combination Mirepoix.
 When making soups, like chicken noodle, I always use carrots, onions and celery.
-The combination wakes up the flavor of the soup.
-So I am adding both recipes and I'll let you be the judge.

 What you will need for Mom's Carrot Casserole...